maryamaljanabi/maryamaljanabi/README.md

 ### About me ✨

 Hi!
-My name is Maryam and I am a full stack web developer who has a passion for learning new technologies and skills.
-I have a bachelor degree in computer engineering and a master degree in computer science and I was the top student during both degrees.
-Up till now, I have worked in two companies and I have experience in building websites for about 2 years.
-My dream is to use my skills to help others and contribute to saving the earth from climate change issues 🌎
+I'm a full stack web developer who loves sharing my source codes here to benefit others.
+I hope you will find my repositories useful and learn something from them :) My dream is to use my skills to help others and contribute to saving the earth from climate change issues 🌎

 ### Skills ⚡
 <p>